Haxintosh/discord-openai-bot/README.md

 # discord-openai-bot
-a work-in-progress bot that uses OpenAI's api
+A work-in-progress bot that uses OpenAI's api to answer completions from discord as a slash (/) command.